 The First Grade SPREE excursion focuses on animals of the South Platte River and their habitats.
 Students will learn about the resources every animal needs to survive and investigate what makes Commons Park a suitable habitat for some animals, and not others.
 Students will explore the four resources using bio-clues, interactive games, and an exploratory nature hike.

-Animal Survival Kit, Oh Deer, Build a Shelter, Macroinvertebrate Life Cycles, Clues Animals Leave Behind, Animal Mysteries
+Animal Habitat Kit, Oh Deer, Build an Animal Shelter, Clues Animals Leave Behind, Animal Mysteries

 Colorado Academic Standards